 Adjuvant chemotherapy.
 This is chemotherapy after surgery.
 Chemotherapy for stage I seminoma is a newer and more controversial treatment option than surveillance or radiation therapy.
-Using carboplatin, studies have shown that the risk of recurrence after orchiectomy can be reduced from 18% to about 2% using two doses of carboplatin and to about 5% using a single dose of carboplatin.
+Using carboplatin, studies have shown that the risk of recurrence after orchiectomy can be reduced from 18% to about 2% using 2 doses of carboplatin and to about 5% using 1 dose of carboplatin.
 Because the use of carboplatin is a newer approach, there is less information on long-term effects after treatment.
 Therefore, many experts believe that more information is needed before recommending this treatment approach.
-On the other hand, many other experts have accepted carboplatin as a new treatment option for stage I seminoma, and it is listed as a standard treatment option in most published testicular cancer treatment guidelines.
+On the other hand, many other experts have accepted carboplatin as a new treatment option for stage I seminoma, and it is listed as a standard treatment option in most testicular cancer treatment guidelines.
 The hope is that carboplatin will cause fewer complications than radiation therapy, but it won’t be known whether this is the case until the health of the men who have received carboplatin has been monitored for a longer period of time.
 Complications from cancer treatments sometimes do not appear until 10 to 20 years later.

 Metastatic testicular cancer

-The treatment plan your health care team may recommend is based on many individual factors, including whether the cancer has spread to the brain.
-Initial treatment is usually chemotherapy unless immediate treatment of the brain is needed.
-Chemotherapy typically shrinks the size of such tumors in the brain and may remove them entirely over time.
+Initial treatment of metastatic testicular cancer is usually chemotherapy except when immediate treatment of the brain is needed, which is rare.
+Chemotherapy typically shrinks the size of such tumors in the brain and may get rid of them entirely over time.
 If there are any masses remaining after chemotherapy, surgery may be recommended.
 Radiation therapy to treat the spread of testicular cancer to the brain is controversial.
 If immediate treatment of a tumor in the brain is needed due to bleeding or swelling or other issues, then removing the mass surgically is usually preferred if it can be done safely, but radiation therapy may be recommended instead of or in addition to surgery depending on the situation.
-Supportive care will also be important to help relieve symptoms and side effects.
-Descriptions of the treatment options for metastatic testicular cancer are described by stage below:
+Palliative care will also be important to help relieve symptoms and side effects.

 Clinical stage II non-seminoma testicular cancer